Conditional formatting is a powerful feature that allows you to automatically apply styles to cells, rows, and columns based on your data.

 Setting up Conditional Formatting

-To configure your conditional formatting, select the swatch book icon on the right side of the workbook menu bar to open the conditional formatting dialog.
+To configure your conditional formatting, select the swatch book icon in the View toolbar to open the conditional formatting dialog.

 The conditional formatting dialog allows you to create conditional formatting rules for any of the worksheets in your workbook.
 Select the intended worksheet from the dropdown in the top left corner and click the New rule button on the right hand side.